JanAguilo/fsl-net/research/findings.md

 ## Prediction Network

-Combines statistical feature maps from the statistical measures, moment extraction network, and neurla embedding network to predict the probabilities of each feature belonging to the corrupted set C.
+Combines statistical feature maps from the statistical measures, moment extraction network, and neural embedding network to predict the probabilities of each feature belonging to the corrupted set C.

 Combination (normalized squared difference) of statistical feature maps into a single joint map (t x d) --> BN --> residual block --> conv --> sigmoid --> P_hat --> Binarization --> C_hat